VEHICLE BUYER'S GUIDE

 What are the most common Highlander problems?+

-The most frequently reported Toyota Highlander issues involve: POWER TRAIN, UNKNOWN OR OTHER, SERVICE BRAKES, STRUCTURE.
+The most frequently reported Toyota Highlander issues involve: SERVICE BRAKES, POWER TRAIN, ELECTRICAL SYSTEM, UNKNOWN OR OTHER.
 These are aggregated across all model years from NHTSA owner complaint filings.
 Frequency of complaints does not necessarily indicate severity.

 Deep-Dive Research